The nomad's map of networking on Linux

 Umbrella solutions

 Some more informed readers might ask why I haven't gone over umbrella solutions like Tails or Heads or Qubes + Whoonix.
 It's because they're all bloated.
 A networking problem requires a networking solution, not an operating system solution.
 Tails had vulnerabilities because of the bloated graphical software it uses by default.
 Specter, Meltdown and friends show that vitalization is as secure as normal execution.
 Not to even mention the discovered vulnerabilities within virtualization technology itself or the hardware acceleration vulnerabilities.
 Another big factor, or I guess the same, is bloat.
-These umbrella solutions won't run very fast on a x200 or t60 ThinkPad with Libreboot.
+These umbrella solutions won't run very fast on an x200 or t60 ThinkPad with Libreboot.
 I don't even know if they can run on SoCs.
 What would be the point of such a system if it left in the backdoor in the CPU?

 Related